wyn430/starter-hugo-academic/content/authors/admin/_index.md

 ---
 title: Yinan Wang
-role: Incoming Assistant Professor in the Department of Industrial and Systems Engineering
+role: Assistant Professor in the Department of Industrial and Systems Engineering
 avatar_filename: avatar.jpg
-bio: Dr. Yinan Wang received his Ph.D. degree in the Grado Department of Industrial and Systems Engineering at Virginia Tech.
+bio: Dr. Yinan Wang received his Ph.D. degree in the Grado Department of Industrial and Systems Engineering at Virginia Tech in 2022.
 He received the M.S. degree in electrical engineering from Columbia University in 2019, and the B.S. degree in electrical engineering and automation from Xi'an Jiaotong University in 2017.